ronaldcarucci/SnakeJS/README.md

 ## Requirements

-This projects needs Jquery to run.
+This projectshas no requirement to run.
+It is written in Vanilla JS.

 ## Use